 For 90 minutes we sat back, relaxed and let the tour guide tell us all about Ketchikan.
 Did you know that Lisa Murkowski, the US senator from Alaska, was born in Ketchikan?

 Just like many other days, we got to see eagles while on the boat tour.
-I love how we almost stumbled over bald eagles during our whole Alaska cruise.
+I love how we constantly stumbled over bald eagles during our whole Alaska cruise.

 Day 7: Victoria, Canada